RishikeshOps/Git-Practice/day-22.md

 # Task-02
-- Create Jenkins project to run "docker-compose up -d" command to start the multiple containers defined in the compose file (Hint- Application & Database)
+- Create Jenkins project to run "docker-compose up -d" command to start the multiple containers defined in the compose file (Hint- use day-19 Application & Database docker-compose file)
 - Set up a cleanup step in the Jenkins project to run "docker-compose down" command to stop and remove the containers defined in the compose file.

 For Refference jenkins Freestyle Project visit [here](https://youtu.be/wwNWgG5htxs)

-ou can Post on LinkedIn and let us know what you have learned from this task by #90DaysOfDevOps Challange.
+You can Post on LinkedIn and let us know what you have learned from this task by #90DaysOfDevOps Challange.

 Happy Learning:)